Skip to main content

 Reviewing every NSE company by hand against these criteria is impractical.
 The efficient approach is to use a screener that already tags Sharia-compliance status, filter for compliant names, and then research each candidate individually.

 On Ansaar, the equity screener includes a halal filter.
-We aggregate Sharia-compliance screening from third-party sources and surface a compliance status per stock, so you can shortlist compliant NSE stocks in one step and open each instrument for deeper analysis.
+We aggregate Sharia-compliance screening from third-party sources and surface a compliance status per stock, so you can shortlist compliant NSE stocks in one step and open each instrument for deeper analysis of its fundamentals and business.

 Things to keep in mind

-- Compliance can change.
-A company's ratios shift over time, so a stock that is compliant today may not stay so.
+• Compliance can change.
+A company’s ratios shift over time, so a stock compliant today may not stay so.
 Re-check periodically.

-- Standards differ.
+• Standards differ.
 Different screening bodies use different thresholds, so a stock may be flagged compliant by one and not another.
+Pick one and apply it consistently.

 Ansaar does not issue religious rulings.
 Our role is to surface screening data; for decisions that matter to you, verify with a qualified Islamic finance scholar.